Child entertainment and child employment licences

-- on premises licensed to sell alcohol, for example in a hotel, a pub or theatre
+- on premises licensed to sell alcohol such as in a hotel, pub or theatre

 - where there is absence from school

-- recorded with a view to its use in a broadcast, or film intended for public exhibition, for example a live stage performance recorded for a cinema screening, a feature film, a video or sound recording of a performance on a website
+- recorded with a view to its use in a broadcast, film or intended for public exhibition.
+Such as live stage performance recorded for a cinema screening, a feature film, a video or sound recording of a performance on a website.

 - employed in paid modelling, photographic or catwalk work

 - working in paid or professional sport